olegchorny/olegchorny.github.io/top-use-cases/lemp.md

 # Install a LEMP web server on a Linux virtual machine in OpenStack
 {: .no_toc }

-This article walks you through how to deploy an NGINX web server, MySQL, and PHP (the LEMP stack) on an Ubuntu VM in Azure.
-The LEMP stack is an alternative to the popular LAMP stack, which you can also install in Azure.
+This article walks you through how to deploy an NGINX web server, MySQL, and PHP (the LEMP stack) on an Ubuntu VM in OpenStack.
+The LEMP stack is an alternative to the popular [LAMP stack](lamp.md), which you can also install in OpenStack.
 To see the LEMP server in action, you can optionally install and configure a WordPress site.
 In this tutorial you learn how to:

 1. TOC
 {:toc}